 This project will modernize and renovate the six basic components within the Olympic Center: USA Arena, 1980 Arena, Link Building, 1932 Arena, the Oval and maintenance building.

-The MEP portion of the project is significant with new mechanical, power, lighting, fire alarm, and plumbing systems to be designed for the majority of the complex.
+The engineering portion of the project is significant with new mechanical, power, lighting, fire alarm and plumbing systems planned for the majority of the complex.
 The project will be designed in compliance with NYS Executive Order 88.
-The mechanical systems are intended to create flexible, functional and energy-efficient.
-Design will include heating, cooling, ventilation, energy recovery, and Automatic Temperature Control/Energy Management systems to create the appropriate thermal environment.
+The mechanical systems are intended to create flexibility, functionality and be energy-efficient.
+Design will include heating, cooling, ventilation, energy recovery, desiccant dehumidification for ice arena spaces and Automatic Temperature Control/Energy Management systems to create the appropriate thermal environment.

 Plumbing engineering design includes upgrades to the domestic cold water, domestic hot water, sanitary drainage and ventilation, storm water drainage and fire suppression.
 Lavatories will feature low-flow fixtures.

 Electrical engineering design addresses power, electrical service and distribution, fire alarm and a new scoreboard system.
 All interior and exterior lighting will be replaced with LED fixtures.
 Electrical design includes modifications to existing systems per new programming and building layouts, plus new systems for recent additions to the building.
 Exterior improvements include the installation of a DMX LED lighting system for multi spectral illumination to create façade lighting per the facilities request.
 A completed fire alarm system evaluation has determined replacing the existing configuration with a new fully addressable fire alarm system.

 The anticipated construction value is $75 million.